mapachurro/wordsofweb3/README.md

 - The user's browser language is detected
 - An appropriate linguistic version of the site is loaded
     - Filling in the UI elements in a templated version of the homepage, using JQuery-like placeholders or tags, with UI strings from a .json file corresponding to the language in question
+        - And falling back to the closest available locale (e.g. fall back to es-419 if es_HN is not available), or English if there is no support for a language family at all

 #### The Navbar and language switching